 Considering the type of RPG that Fallout 4 is, it would have made more sense to omit the voiced protagonist, and not attempt to introduce character development for the protagonists at all.
 Why?
 Because every Fallout game, and even every game by Bethesda Game Studios, is all about the player character being a clean slate.
 Here the slate isn’t perfectly clean.
 It’s somewhat clean, but the voiced protagonist is a mistake.
 What if I want to play as a drug addicted raider psycho type character?
 Can’t really do that due to the voiced protagonist, since both voices (male and female) sound totally normal.
 It’s like Bethesda wasn’t sure whether or not they wanted to make a cinematic game or a Bethesda game.
 Their writing is not good enough to make cinematic a worthwhile effort, although it’s understandable that Bethesda felt compelled because modern gamers go nuts for basic cutscenes.
 This is definitely why the optional cinematic dialogue camera was included too.

-Those expecting a dialogue heavy RPG like Fallout, Fallout 2, or Fallout: New Vegas will be strongly disappointed in Fallout 4.
-To break it down, it’s interesting to talk to NPCs in Fallout 3, very interesting to talk to them in Fallout, Fallout 2, and Fallout: New Vegas.
+Those expecting a good RPG like Fallout, Fallout 2, or Fallout: New Vegas will be strongly disappointed in Fallout 4.
+To break it down, it can be somewhat interesting to talk to NPCs in Fallout 3, very interesting to talk to them in Fallout, Fallout 2, and Fallout: New Vegas.
 But it’s not really interesting at all to talk to NPCs in Fallout 4.
 It is not a good RPG by any stretch of the imagination, and Fallout is a franchise known primarily for its role-playing, so again it is a disappointing Fallout game as well.

 Returning to Fallout 4’s plot now, the protagonists have a baby named Shaun, and a Mr. Handy named Codsworth.
 Interestingly enough, Codsworth will actually say the player’s chosen name if the name is one of the hundreds that were recorded.
 Some of the recorded names are hilariously silly, but many common names were of course recorded.
 The name I chose was Martin, and another GND-Tech administrator, Enad, chose John.
 Codsworth says both.

 At the start of the game, you must first create your character.
-The character creator allows for almost unlimited potential in character creation which is truly excellent!
+The character creator allows for almost unlimited potential in character creation which is nice to see.
 After making your character, you may explore your house for a bit and take in the pre-war atmosphere.
-It’s just like us Fallout fans imagined; futuristic yet retro at the same time, with what looks like a bulky Sci-Fi retro CRT TV and a large vacuum tube music player that plays holotapes, just for some stand out examples.
+It is futuristic yet retro at the same time, with what looks like a bulky Sci-Fi retro CRT TV and a large vacuum tube music player that plays holotapes, just for some stand out examples.
 A representative of Vault-Tec shows up at your door and invites you and your family to a local vault, an underground shelter for protection in the event of nuclear annihilation.
 Those who have played Fallout before know that this is some sort of trap; every vault is truly a government experiment, often a terrible one.
 Each vault has its own unique task to carry out, with specific instructions.
 Those who haven’t played Fallout will get a shocking dose of reality.

 The bombs do fall, but you and your family make it into the vault in time.